LEARN-LK/lms/youtube-private-channel.md

 - **Submit**: Click **"Hide my channel"** to finalize.

+### ** Note:  **

+- You can share private videos with up to 50 people.
-*Note*: Hiding your channel makes your videos, playlists, and other content private.
+- Hiding your channel makes your videos, playlists, and other content private.
 Your comments and replies will be permanently deleted.

-### ** Note: You can share private videos with up to 50 people. **
+- No way to expand the limit: Currently, there is no official method provided by YouTube to raise the number of people who can view a private video
+-